7wik-pk/portfolio/README.md

 - **Build Tool**: Vite
 - **Styling**: Vanilla CSS (Scoped) with extensive usage of `backdrop-filter` for glassmorphism.
 - **Fonts**: SF Pro Display (Project-hosted assets).

+## Acknowledgements

+I found most of the MacOS icons on https://www.macosicongallery.com/ and https://macosicons.com/ - I'm naturally grateful to the creators responsible for making them available on these sites.

+This project was almost entirely vibe-coded, thanks to Google Antigravity & several models (I jump from one to another when I exceed free usage quotas because I'm stingier than an Indian housewife in the Sunday market).

 ## Setup
 ```bash